monarc-project/version-checker/README.md

 The original goal of this project was to reduce the problem of outdated MONARC servers.
 These servers are a potentially security problem.

-MONARC users who open the home page in the web interface will see an image in the bottom left corner with the text "up-to-date" in green, "update available" in orange  or "security update available" in red.
-This will make outdated version more visible for user of a MONARC instance.

-When the home page is loaded, the browser of the user requests an image file from version.monarc.lu.
-The browser request tells version.monarc.lu the MONARC version which is currently running and it responds with the appropriate image so the user can see if the MONARC version is up-to-date.
-The version number sent in the request is encrypted.

-The SVG image is rendered by the server.
-This way we are for example able to write a CVE id in the image.

-Information from the browser request that are stored:

-- HTTP referrer URL (local or public hostname);
-- the MONARC version;
-- information about the browser (User-Agent: browser name, version, language and platform).

-The timestamp of the request is also kept.

-The IP of the requestor is never stored.
-Of course an HTTP referrer can be an IP (public or private).
-And since an HTTP referrer can be easily spoofed, it is impossible to be completely sure if any derived information is actually valid.

-This information provides better insights into where and how MONARC is used.
-Only the CASES team has access to this database.
-MONARC users have always the choice to Opt-out.

 This tool has been designed to work with any software, not only MONARC.